oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 error code *federate* or *federated_response* accordingly, and provides the *federation_uri* response parameter.

+When federating to another authorization server, authorization server MUST return the *auth_session* attribute, to facilitate binding to the client's user agent.

 Authorization server identifies it has been federated to, and avoids returning an Authorization Code Response {{authorization-code-response}} through the presence of the redirect_uri parameter.
 If a redirect_uri has been provided,